bryantchakote/bryantchakote/README.md

 <h1 align="center">Hello, I'm Bryan Tchakote 😁</h1>

-<h3 align="center">A Student with a deep passion for Data Science & AI</h3>
+<h3 align="center">A random guy with a deep passion for Data Science & AI</h3>

 <hr>

 ### 🏋🏾‍♂️ So...

 - 🫰🏾I’m currently learning **a bit of everything 🤷🏾‍♂️**
-- 🐒Ask me about **Machine & Deep Learning models, Computer Vision, and whatever else...**
+- 🐒Ask me about **Machine & Deep Learning models, and the meaning of the world...**
 - 🌜Fun Fact: (Just because I saw it somewhere)

 <hr>